 Please note that we work in the Los Angeles, CA area and are no longer active in sourcing national deals.
-However, we’re always help with investment advice if warranted.
+However, we’re always here to help with investment advice if warranted.

 Believe it or not, it’s rough out there for commercial real estate investors.
 The amount of time some buyers spend analyzing deals is more than they spend at their real jobs.
 Day after day, I meet more buyers who are absolutely against looking at anything on the market.
 If it’s already been on LoopNet, they’ve “seen it” and completely disregarded it.
 There’s the problem, though.
 They’ve “seen it”…meaning they looked at the price, location, unit mix, read a few words of the description, and MAYBE called the agent and said “DO YOU HAVE ANY OFFERS?!” and once the agent lied and said ‘yes’, they gave up and moved on.